 The most important things at a glance:

-- Colors influence our mental and physical well-being and we reveal how you can improve this
+- Colors influence our mental and physical well-being and we reveal how you can increase this

 - With a balanced color scheme you can create peace and relaxation